flatironinstitute/spikeforest/README.md

 [How can I run containerized spike sorting on my own computer?](./doc/spike-sorting.md)

+---

+Also, see [Truespikes](https://github.com/michaeljohnclancy/truespikes) from Michael Clancy for browsing and retrieval of raw recordings, ground truth firings and the associated sorting results using jupyter notebooks.

+---

 ## Questions with answers in progress

 * What is SpikeForest?